-Meanwhile, waste that does not need to be treated as radioactive waste (clearance) is recycled as much as possible, following approval by the government.
+Meanwhile, waste that does not need to be treated as radioactive waste (clearance) is recycled as much as possible, following approval by the national government.

-Treatment of gaseous and liquid radioactive waste
+◆ Treatment of gaseous and liquid radioactive waste

-Gaseous and liquid radioactive waste is properly treated and released into the environment as is the case during regular plant operations, with strict monitoring in place.
+Gaseous and liquid radioactive waste is properly treated before being released into the environment, with strict monitoring in place.